mjvn9/Telling-Stories-With-Data-Portfolio/final-project-part-one.md

 ---

-User Stories
+## **User Stories**

-•	As an NYC emergency manager, I want to see which neighborhoods have both high flood vulnerability and many critical facilities so I know where to prioritize resilience investments.
+-	As an NYC emergency manager, I want to see which neighborhoods have both high flood vulnerability and many critical facilities so I know where to prioritize resilience investments.

-•	As a resident, I want to know whether my neighborhood’s essential services are at risk so I can better understand local vulnerabilities.
+-	As a resident, I want to know whether my neighborhood’s essential services are at risk so I can better understand local vulnerabilities.

 ---